 Cost management

-Long wait times can result in increased costs for contact centers due to higher call abandonment rates and the need for additional staffing to handle peak periods.
-Measuring and reducing Average Wait Time can help control costs by improving call handling efficiency and reducing the need for extra resources.
+Long wait times increase costs due to more call abandonments and extra staffing needs during peak periods.
+Measuring and reducing Average Wait Time helps control costs by improving efficiency and lowering the need for extra resources.

 Improving Average Wait Time – Example scenario